57Esther/Climate-Change/README.md

- - The website was originally created using code anywhere worspace and dev tools, due to lots of issues and bugs, and to meet up with the submission desadline I   was advised to download project files and open a new workspace using gitpod  which was used to complete and submit the project.
+ - The website was originally created using code anywhere worspace and dev tools, due to lots of issues and bugs, and to meet up with the submission deadline I was advised to download project files and open a new workspace using gitpod  which was used to complete and submit the project.

    - The website is deployed using GitHub Pages, which hosts the project directly from the GitHub repository.
 Changes made to the repository are automatically reflected on the live site.

    - Getting into the habit of commenting when submitting any changes to the site allowed me to better document the changes I made when creating the site.
    - Using terminal to pull and push my repository.